sourceincite/sourceincite.github.io/_posts/0000-00-00-attacking-unmarshallers-jndi-injection-using-getter-based-deserialization.md

 excerpt_separator: <!--more-->
 ---

-<p class="cn" markdown="1">I know you have pwned deserialization of unstrusted data bugs before (if you haven't what the hell, they are fun!), but have you pwned an entire REST framework due to a misconfigured marshaller?
+<p class="cn" markdown="1">I know you have pwned deserialization of untrusted data bugs before (if you haven't what the hell, they are fun!), but have you pwned an entire REST framework due to a misconfigured marshaller?
 In this short blog post, we will reveal some quick research that was done based upon the excellent work perform by [Doyensec](https://blog.doyensec.com/2019/07/22/jackson-gadgets.html).</p>
 <!--more-->

 <p class="cn">TL;DR</p>